 CAT successively selects questions for the purpose of maximising the precision of the exam based on what is known about the candidate from previous questions.
 Generally, the adaptive tests start by selecting an item of medium, or medium-easy, difficulty as the first item.
 The difficulty level of the next question presented will be based on the candidate’s previous response.

-From the candidate's perspective, the questions seem to tailor themselves to his or her level of ability, continually challenging them.
-For example, if a candidate performs well on an item of intermediate difficulty, he/her will then be presented with a more difficult question.
-Or, if one performed poorly, he/her would be presented with a simpler question.
+From the candidate’s perspective, the questions seem to tailor themselves to his or her level of ability, continually challenging them.
+For example, if a candidate performs well on an item of intermediate difficulty, they will then be presented with a more difficult question.
+Or, if one performed poorly, they would be presented with a simpler question.

 When preparing for any test, we want to make sure that we know the basic concepts that lay the foundations for a certain topic.
-In addition, at some point of our study journey, we need to face more difficult challenges, to make sure we have also understood the non-trivial aspects of that topic.
+In addition, at some point in our study journey, we need to face more difficult challenges to make sure we have also understood the non-trivial aspects of that topic.
 This preparation rational is also true for adaptive testing.
-One should always prepare himself for a multitude of difficulty levels, allowing him to tackle easy and advanced level questions at the same time.
+One should always prepare himself for a multitude of difficulty levels, allowing them to tackle easy and advanced level questions at the same time.

 This way even weaker candidates can practice solving medium and hard difficulty level questions and stronger candidates can familiarise themselves with a variety of questions helping each candidate reach their full potential.

 Talent Q, SHL, Kenexa and GMAT are the property of their respective trademark holders.
 None of the trademark holders are affiliated with JobTestPrep or this website.